 - Full body of smoke

-- Ash fell half way revealing a well centered and flat burn cone
+- Ash fell half way through the burn, revealing a well centered and flat burn cone

 - Flavors blended and are well-balanced through the second third with an added savory note